jalastinejeganofficial/ai-railway-laser-app/README.md

-# 🚄 AI Railway Laser QR Management System
+# 🚄 Railway QR Scanner

 A sophisticated Flask web application for managing railway track fittings through QR code scanning, with AI-powered analysis and reporting capabilities.
+Features a modern interface with the Railway QR Scanner branding and logo.

 ## ✨ Features